francois-vincent/clingon/README.rst

 A help is automatically generated, including:

-- Usage string, i.e. script name and parameters,
+- A usage string, i.e. script name and parameters,
 - The docstring of your function, reformated,
 - A detailed description of the options, with names, short names, types and default values.